catppuccin/glamour/README.md

 ## TODO

-- [ ] Replace current screenshote with a better one
+- [ ] Replace current screenshot with a better one
-- [ ] Get syntax highlighting
+- [ ] Integrate syntax highlighting

 ## 💝 Thanks to